Joekd1/nand2tetris-part1/04/README.md

 The input of the program are the values stored in R0 and R1.
 The program computes R0 * R1 and stores and value in R2.
 I solved this problem using addition in a loop.

+### Fill.asm:

+The program runs an infinite loop that checks the value of @KBD and then blackens the entire screen when a key is pressed and whitens it otherwise.